nf-core/hic/docs/usage.md

 Ligation motif after reads ligation.
 This motif is used for reads trimming and depends on the fill in strategy.
-Note that multiple ligation sites can be specified (comma separated) and that 'N' base is interpreted and replaced by 'A','C','G','T'.
+Note that multiple ligation sites can be specified (comma-separated) and that 'N' base is interpreted and replaced by 'A','C','G','T'.
 Default: 'AAGCTAGCTT'